leechristophermurray/parquetframe/CONTEXT.md

 ### CLI

 This library should be able to be used as a library in code, or in a terminal if installed with a `[cli]` option. so parquets could be queried and even transformed (have dask or pandas operations done) and saved to a new file- all in the terminal as if in a notebook.
 This cli feature would be implemented using the click python package.
-The cli mode should also be able to run interactively, with a cli interface which will display results like a notebook
+The cli mode should also be able to run interactively, with a cli interface which will display results like a notebook additional context around the idea of the CLI can be found in CONTEXT_CLI.md

 ### CLI - SAVE